julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Add ability to pick up objects from the current room
-  - [TEST] TakeSpecificItem trigger removes item from current location in model.
-  - [TEST] Location item contents state is persisted upon leaving and reentering room
 - [BUG] If you are in the middle of a chain of actions (e.g. taking an item) and the back key is pressed to cancel, then the actions are not reset to the topmost level.
 - [REFACTOR]
   - [TEST] View/Presenter moveThroughExit interface should use 'Exit' actions instead of Exit objects directly and should use a common 'UserActionHandler::handleAction' interface